dataluscorp/browser/toolkit/components/extensions/docs/incognito.rst

 ========================

-This page provides a high level overview of how incognito works in Firefox, primarily to help in understanding how to test the feature.
+This page provides a high level overview of how incognito works in Datalus, primarily to help in understanding how to test the feature.

 The Implementation
 ------------------